 Data storage solutions are essential systems for accessing your data.
 Advances in SAN technology make infrastructures more manageable and convenient to use.
-These technologies includes SSD’s, thin provisioning, automated tiering, and many more.
+These technologies includes SSD’s, thin provisioning, and automated tiering among others.

 SAN Storage: The Solution to Business Data Storage